-- As part of PassageMaker’s service, a Sourcing Feasibility Study (SFS) can be conducted to identify vendors in Asia that can meet buyer targets for price, quality & lead time.
+- As part of PassageMaker’s virtual office service, a Sourcing Feasibility Study (SFS) can be conducted to identify vendors in Asia that can meet buyer targets for price, quality & lead time.
 This is the first, and perhaps most important, step of the strategic sourcing process.

 - The SFS can be used to find suppliers at the factory direct, wholesale and even retail level.

 - The SFS can also be used as tool for supporting negotiations with existing suppliers.

 - Easy to understand “apples-to-apples” comparison of suppliers’ pricing